Attention: Faculty, Academic Staff and Graduate Students

 Monday, March 7 - Tuesday, March 8, 2022

-This two-day, residential retreat includes both unstructured writing time and optional structured writing support, including workshops, consultations, and peer feedback.
+This two-day retreat includes unstructured writing time, consultations, and peer feedback.
 Consultants from The Writing Center and University Outreach and Engagement will be available to provide feedback both days and will build connections among the writers throughout the retreat, so that even while writing on your own, you are part of a supportive community.

-You are expected to already have a writing project in mind and to bring along your own laptop, power cord, and writing materials.
-Attendance both days is required.
-You should clear your schedule, as much as possible, and come prepared to focus your time and attention on writing activities.
+All participants are expected to already have a writing project in mind.
+In-person participants are expected to bring along their own laptop, power cord, and writing materials.
+Clear your schedules, as much as possible, and come prepared to focus your time and attention on writing activities.

 Sponsored by: University Outreach and Engagement, The Writing Center, Office for Faculty and Academic Staff Development, The Graduate School